ubirch/ubirch-client-go/README.md

       "logTextFormat": true
     }
     ```
-    - Replace `<YOUR_UUID>` with your UUID from step 1.i.
+    - Replace `<YOUR_UUID>` with your UUID from step 1.1.
-    - Replace `<YOUR_AUTH_TOKEN>` with your auth token from step 1.ii.
+    - Replace `<YOUR_AUTH_TOKEN>` with your auth token from step 1.2.
-    - Replace `<YOUR_16_BYTE_SECRET(base64 encoded)>` with your secret from step 1.iii.
+    - Replace `<YOUR_16_BYTE_SECRET(base64 encoded)>` with your secret from step 1.3.
-   > Make sure you leave the quotes!
-[Here](main/config/example_config.json) is an example of how it should look like.
+   > [Here](main/config/example_config.json) is an example of how it should look like.

+2. Run the client

-1. To run the dockerized UBIRCH client, you will need to have [Docker](https://docs.docker.com/) installed on your
+   To run the dockerized UBIRCH client, you will need to have [Docker](https://docs.docker.com/) installed on your
    computer.
-Then just enter the following two lines in your working directory:
+Then enter the following two lines in the terminal in your working directory:
     ```console
     docker pull ubirch/ubirch-client:v1.2.2
     docker run -v $(pwd):/data -p 8080:8080 ubirch/ubirch-client:v1.2.2
     ```

+   When the client is first started, it will create an ECDSA key pair for your device and register the public key at the
+   UBIRCH backend.

    You should see a console output like this:
     ```console
     {"level":"info","msg":"UBIRCH client (v2.0.0, build=local)","time":"2021-03-01T18:41:20+01:00"}